fgui/learn-tryton/modules/country/README.md

 - register the module 'country' with the Models Country, Subdivision and Zip.

-### country.py
+### country.py (Country) ModelSQL/ModelView

 (TODO confirm speculation about all the next points)
 - This contains the Models for this module.
 - A Model in tryton contains the definition of an Entity (Record), for exemple Country defines the entities Country.
-Th model defines the fields in Country, their constrains, how to do some queries etc.
+The model defines the fields in Country, their constrains, how to do some queries etc.
 - A Model gives you the tools to work with the records.
-The records themselves in tryton are represented as maps of with key (field name) and value (field value)
+The records themselves in tryton are represented as maps of with key (field name) and value (field value). ???
+Or are they instances of the Model???
 - A Model has most of its logic in class methods and class attributes.

 ```python
     from trytond.model import ModelView, ModelSQL, fields